MicroSnail/PID_Controller/README.md

 # PID_Controller

+## Current Stage:
+You can use set K_{p,i,d}

 Here you will find a Vivado project for a PID controller as well as associated C code that is used to set the parameters.

 To compile the Verilog code, you will need:
   Xilinx [Vivado 2016.2](http://www.xilinx.com/support/download.html) FPGA development tools.
 The SDK (bare metal toolchain) must also be installed, be careful during the install process to select it.
 Preferably use the default install location.